Last updated on November 2nd, 2017

 A freelance graphic designer should have an initial consultation with clients who offered design assignment.
 The consultation helps the designer a lot in knowing about the client’s design requirements, which is so important to create the final product in line with the expectations.
 The client will also let you know about how much work you will be required to do to complete a project.

 One of the first things to keep in mind to keep your clients satisfied is that you have a project proposal.
 Your project proposal is actually your sales pitch.
 The proposal should convince your prospective client that you fully know your clients’ graphic design needs.
-This will help your client confirm that you are the best candidate to do the job.
+This will help your clients confirm that you are the best candidate for the graphic design jobs they are posting.

 Make sure that the proposal mentions your pricing, design process, timeline etc. You should ensure that everything you say in your proposal is clear and unambiguous so that you can precisely show what the client can expect from you.
 This helps clients in getting a clear and honest assessment of your capability and in turn, it helps you in managing the client’s expectations.